-- Go to Web Filter > Content Block. - Select Download Banned Word list to download the banned word list to your management computer.
+- Go to Web Filter > Content Block . - Select Download Banned Word list Interview Interview

-The DFL downloads the banned word list to a text file on the management computer.
+The DFL-1000 downloads the banned word list to a text file on the management computer.

-Creating the banned word list using a text editor
+Restoring the banned word list

-You can create a list of banned words or phrases in a text editor and then upload this text file to the DFL.
+You can create a list of banned words or phrases in a text editor and then upload this text file to the DFL-1000.